Royal Marine Infanterie

-On December 24, 1669, Louis XIV created two regiments (each of 2,000 men) from Compagnies franches de la Marine (marine free companies) for the security of his vessels.
+On 24 December 1669, Louis XIV created two regiments of 2,000 men each for the security of his vessels.
 The regiment “Royal de la Marine” was one of these.
-It was attached to the “Ponant Fleet” serving on the Atlantic ocean and assembled in Bretagne in 1670 under the Marquis de Lavardin.
+It assembled in Bretagne in 1670 under the Marquis de Lavardin.
 In August 1670, 6 companies embarked at Brest for service with Duquesne's Fleet in an expedition to the Canary Islands and Cape Verde Islands.
-On March 11, 1671, these companies returned to Brest.
+On 11 March 1671, these companies returned to Brest.
 Meanwhile the rest of the regiment had campaigned in Lorraine in 1670, contributing to the capture of Épinal and Chasté.

 In 1671, the regiment went to Amiens where an army was assembling.
 Thus, circumstances led this regiment to assume service with the army instead of the navy.